aryakaul/novasplice/lab-notebook.md

 Now, I need to build a function that can take a nucleotide sequence, and an associated index.
 And assign a score (likelihood function) to that nucleotide index to the probability of that index being involved in a splicing event.

 **UPDATE** - I think it would be more simple to split the initial function into 3 separate scores.
 One score for the mutation leading to a donor splice site, one score for the mutation leading to a branch point adenine, and one score for the mutation leading to a acceptor splice site.

+#### 2018-06-18
+I've successfully completed the `donorScore` function, and cleaned up some logic in the beginning.
+I've also added more thorough commenting throughout.